NVlabs/SASSI/README.md

 here](https://github.com/NVlabs/SASSI/releases).
 Find your
 architecture in the "Downloads" list and download.
 This download is a very simple binary installer.
-2. Run the installer.
+2. Run the installer via `sh`, for example, `sh SASSI_x86_64_centos_6.run`.

+You might need to run the installer as root, depending on where you plan to install SASSI.

 Usage
 ------------------

-For usage, please follow the instructions in the user guide, which you can find in doc/sassi-user-guide.pdf.
+For usage, please follow the instructions in the user guide, which you can find in `doc/sassi-user-guide.pdf`.

-Additionally, "ptxas -h" lists SASSI's supported options.
+Additionally, `ptxas -h` lists SASSI's supported options.

 Restrictions and caveats
 ------------------